 -

-Fractional topology in open systems
+Fractional topology and multi-period re-quantization in open quantum systems

 Authors: